The Adventures of Chuck and Friends

 The Adventures of Chuck and Friends (also known as The Adventures of Chuck & Friends, Chuck and Friends, or simply Chuck & Friends) is an animated television series based on Tonka's Chuck & Friends toyline.
 The series was produced by Hasbro Studios with animation production provided by Nelvana.
 The series ran on The Hub's defunct "HubBub" block, with repeats that aired Saturday mornings on The CW as part of the Vortexx block.
-The series is mostly about anthropomorphic multiple types of trucks and even construction vehicles.
+The series has several anthropomorphic multiple types of trucks as well as construction vehicles.